9 Types of Owls in Oklahoma

 With a small overlap in the Rocky Mountains between their western relatives, this owl lives on the east side of those mountains.

-The eastern screech owl, one of the numerous types of owls in Oklahoma, is a skilled concealer.
+The eastern screech owl, one of the numerous owls in Oklahoma, is a skilled concealer.

-They seamlessly blend into the bark of the trees, where they like to perch and build their nest’s thanks to their gray or reddish-brown mottling.
+Thanks to their gray or reddish-brown mottling, they seamlessly blend into the bark of the trees, where they like to perch and build their nests.

-You might not even notice them until you glimpse their glowing, bright yellow eyes.
+You might not notice them until you glimpse their glowing, bright yellow eyes.

 They feature a yellow beak, noticeable ear tufts, and a black V between their eyes.
 These owls hunt during the night.